techgrounds/techgrounds-timhubcloud/exam_AZ-900/cheat_sheet.md

 Monitor, allocate, and optimize cloud costs with transparency, accuracy, and efficiency.

+Azure Free Account:

+1. Popular services free for 12 months
+2. 55+ other services always free
+3. Start with $200 credit

 ### Describe factors that can affect costs in Azure

 - Pricing Models